edan-ais/Rangler-Info/.github/SECURITY.md

 ## Security and Legal Policy
-Last Updated: 05-07-2025
+Last Updated: 05-15-2025

 ## Patent Protection
-The DataSpace technology is the subject of a provisional patent application [APPLICATION NUMBER] filed with [PATENT OFFICE] on [FILING DATE].
+The Rangler technology is the subject of a provisional patent application [APPLICATION NUMBER] filed with [PATENT OFFICE] on [FILING DATE].
 Unauthorized use, reproduction, or modification of this technology may constitute patent infringement and may result in legal action.

 ## Security Framework
-DataSpace employs multiple security layers to protect user data and system integrity:
+Rangler employs multiple security layers to protect user data and system integrity:

 - Sandboxed Execution Environment: All game code executes in isolated environments to prevent unauthorized system access.
 - Client-Side Security: Our proprietary DataSpace technology implements client-side validation techniques that protect against common attack vectors.